nhsalpha/healthcaredigitalguide/README.md

 # Health and Care Digital Guide

-**This is an experimental service: there may be errors, inconsistencies or inaccuracies.**
+**This is an experimental service: there may be errors, inconsistencies or inaccuracies.** This guide does not currently  provide official policy or guidance, please refer to original sources for now.

 This guide is designed to help everyone involved in building and delivering digital services in health and care.